 Innosabi founders sell majority of their shares

-The founders of the software start-up Innosabi are giving up the majority of their shares.
-A French company strikes.
+The founders of software start-up Innosabi sell the majority of their shares.
+A French company makes its move.

-The founders of Munich-based Innosabi have sold their majority stake in the start-up to France's Questel Group.
-"With the sale of the majority shares, we can put our international growth on bigger feet and phenomenally marry our products with those of Questel," co-founder and CEO Catharina van Delden told Handelsblatt
+The founders of Innosabi from Munich have sold their majority stake in the start-up to the French Questel Group.
+"By selling the majority stake, we can put our international growth on a larger footing and marry our products with those of Questel in a phenomenal way," co-founder and Managing Director Catharina van Delden told Handelsblatt.

 Newsletter